Home sweet home.

 When I want to write a small shell script to automate a task, I use PHP when some others would use Python or Bash.

-I'm currently learning this functional programming language, that is suitable to build concurrent web applications.
+I plan to learn more of this functional programming language, that is suitable to build concurrent web applications.

 I haven't done many projects with this language, so I'm more a beginner, but I have to improve my skills with this language.
 I used networking and threads.